-DOT is presently planning to complete the widening of Kuhio Highway by the Year 2019.
-The widening of Kuhio Highway from the Kapa'a Bypass Road to Kuamoo Road is included in this traffic impact analysis.
+DOT is presently planning to commence construction of the widening of Kuhio Highway in 2019.
+DOT has solicited bids from contractors for this Project.
+The widening of Kuhio Highway from the Kapa'a Bypass Road to Kuamoo Road would significantly improve traffic congestion in the Kapa'a corridor and is included in this traffic impact analysis.